philrz/super/book/src/database/format.md

 and this condition can be self-corrected by probing for HEAD+1 whenever the HEAD of the journal is accessed.

+>[!NOTE]
-> Note that put-if-missing can be emulated on a local file system by opening
+> Put-if-missing can be emulated on a local file system by opening
 > a file for exclusive access and checking that it has zero length after
 > a successful open.